ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-8-IntegerDouble.rst

    Double d = 3.5;

-These wrapper classes are also useful because they have some special values (like the minimum and maximum values for the type) and methods that you can use.
+These wrapper classes (defined in the java.lang package) are also useful because they have some special values (like the minimum and maximum values for the type) and methods that you can use.
 Try the following code to see the minimum and maximum values possible for the type int.

 .. activecode:: lcmm1